 Envoy AI Gateway

-Can run in standalone mode with your existing MCP servers config file — meaning you can put Envoy in front of servers you’re already using with Claude Code or Cursor without reconfiguration.
-Streamable HTTP transport aligned with the MCP standard.
+Can run in standalone mode with your existing MCP servers config file — meaning you can put Envoy in front of servers you’re already running with Claude Code or Cursor without reconfiguration.
 Tetrate published MCP performance benchmarks showing proxy overhead is primarily in session encryption, not MCP traffic handling.

 Kong AI Gateway + Agent Gateway